fatimazahrae2002/sorting_algorithms/README.md

 ---

 ### Project author
-Alexandre Gautier

-### Assignment dates
-06-11-2020 to 06-18-2020
+Fatimazahrae Graini

 ### Description
 Fourth team project.
-Introduction to popular sorting algorithms, and using big O notation to indicate time and space complexity.
+Introduction to popular sorting algorithms, and using big O notation to indicate time and space complexity

-### Note
-This project was created in a repository separate from [`holbertonschool-low_level_programming`](https://github.com/allelomorph/holbertonschool-low_level_programming), where the other projects from this section are located.

 ### Requirements
 * You are not allowed to use global variables
 * Unless specified otherwise, you are not allowed to use the standard library.
 Any use of functions like `printf`, `puts`, … is totally forbidden.